-Figure 6.46: Measured Relative Deflections and Joint Rotations During Strength Testing of the Precast Bridge Specimen attributed to the cracking of the haunch region (e.g., Figure 6.34), and the relatively small shear deformations of the haunch region.
+Figure 4.46 Measured Relative Deflections and Joint Rotations During Strength Testing of the Precast Bridge Specimen

 The relative displacement between the bottom of the deck and the top of the girder (deck-to-girder slippage) was measured in three locations.
-Figure 6.47 shows the deck-to-girder slippage during the strength testing.
-A plateau can be seen at a girder load of approximately 60 kips, which can be
+Figure 4.47 shows the deck-to-girder slippage during the strength testing.
+A plateau can be seen at a girder load of approximately 60 kips, which can be attributed to the cracking of the haunch region (e.g., Fig. 4.34), and the relatively small shear deformations of the haunch region.

-Figure 6.47: Measured Deck-to-Girder Slippage During Strength Testing of the Precast Bridge Specimen
+Figure 4.47 Measured Deck-to-Girder Slippage During Strength Testing of the Precast Bridge Specimen

-6.2 Glulam Timber Girder Bridge Specimen
+4.3 Glulam Timber Girder Bridge Specimen

-Two types of glulam timber bridges (Figure 5.17) were introduced in the previous chapter: (1) bridges built with transverse glulam decks supported on glulam stringers (hereafter referred to as the "girder bridges"), and (2) longitudinal glulam deck bridges (hereafter referred to as "slab bridges").
+Two types of glulam timber bridges (Fig. 3.17) were introduced in the previous section: (1) bridges built with transverse glulam decks supported on glulam stringers (hereafter referred to as "girder bridges"), and (2) longitudinal glulam deck bridges (hereafter referred to as "slab bridges").
 The structural performance of a glulam girder bridge was evaluated through full-scale experiment.
 This section includes a summary of the design, construction, instrumentation, test setup, loading protocols, and test results for the full-scale girder bridge test specimen.

-6.2.1 Glulam Timber Girder Bridge Test Specimen
+4.3.1 Glulam Timber Girder Bridge Test Specimen

-6.2.1.1 Design of Test Specimen
+4.3.1.1 Design of Test Specimen

-The prototype glulam girder bridge was assumed to be 50-ft long and 34.5 ft wide (Figure 6.48a).
-A full-scale bridge model was selected for testing but with a width approximately equal to the width of one lane of traffic.
-The bridge test specimen (Figure 6.48b) consisted of (1) three 50 ft long girders with a depth of 30.25 in. and a width of 8.5 in., (2) thirteen deck panels each 48 in. long (in the longitudinal direction of the bridge), 110.75 in. wide (in the transverse direction of the bridge), and 5.5-in. thick (6 in. nominal thickness), and (3) ten rectangular glulam cross braces each with a dimension of 5 in. by 10 in. to improve the stability of the bridge.
+The prototype glulam girder bridge was assumed to be 50-ft long and 34.5-ft wide (Fig. 4.48a).
+A fullscale bridge model was selected for testing, but with a width approximately equal to the width of one-lane of traffic.
+The bridge test specimen (Fig. 4.48b) consisted of the following: (1) three 50-ft long girders with a 30.25-in. depth and a 8.5 in. width; (2) 13 deck panels each 48-in. long (in the longitudinal direction of the bridge), 110.75-in. wide (in the transverse direction of the bridge), and 5.5-in. thick (this is the actual thickness, the nominal thickness was 6 in.), and (3) 10 rectangular glulam cross braces, each with a dimension of 5 in. by 10 in. to improve the bridge stability.